Jimmoh/Laptops/README.md

-# This Project focus on answering the following set of Questions!
-They are in two phases.
+# This Project focus on answering the following set of Questions given data set.

 #PHASE 1